• Home

 Not so much.

-What’s a revocable trust
+What’s a living trust

 The settlor, the person creating the trust, can unwind the trust altogether.
 Or, the settlor can extract one or more assets from the trust.
 It’s revocable.